-Gestation length follows the same pattern as the calving ease trait, with longer gestation length in the winter and spring and shorter gestation length in the summer for both cows and heifers (see Figure 3).
-Calves born in the autumn to cows have higher birth weights than calves born in the spring (see Figure 4).
-Calves born to heifers have hardly any difference in birth weight in the different months.
+Gestation length follows the same pattern as the calving ease trait, with longer gestation length in the winter and spring, and shorter gestation length in the summer for both cows and heifers (see Figure 3).
+Calves born in the autumn to cows have higher birth weights than calves born in spring (see Figure 4).
+Calves born to heifers have hardly any difference in birth weight in the different months throughout the year (Figure 4).